GuidanceMantras/GuidanceMantras/README.md

 ## Personality-Behaviour and Psychology

 ### Personality
-- Teach your kids how to respect girls and women
+- Teach/Learn your kids how to respect girls and women
-- Learn to respect girls and women
 - Teach/learn how to handle the urges for yourself/kids
 - Learn/Teach about eating habits for yourself/kids
-- Learn/teach not be feel inferior to other person in terms of knowledge/studies for yourself/kids
+- Learn/teach not be feel inferior to other person in terms of knowledge/studies/money for yourself/kids
 - Learn/teach how to be confident for yourself/kids
 - Learn/teach how to be slient for yourself/kids, instead of talking always
 - Learn/teach how to take accountability in life for yourself/kids
 - Learn/teach about critical thinking and logical reasoning for yourself/kids
 - Parents have to leave ego for the sake of kids
-- Develope self-consciouness for yourself /teach your kids
+- Learn/Teach/Develop self-consciousness for yourself /teach your kids
-- Learn/Teach self management for yourself/for your kids
+- Learn/Teach self-management for yourself/for your kids
 - Self-management, self-control, self-love defines your personalities and character when nobody is there to watch/look-out in your life.
 - Keep your ego aside in life when you need to be better person, ego make your life hell.
 - Do not carry over ego or fight with anyone